Georgios Markazinis: History

 Markazinis was born in the ancient Cretan city of Cydonia, now modern-day Chania.
 Not much is known about his life.
 He signed his work in Latin.
-He eludes to his origin because he adds the city to his signature which was Cydonius.
+He alludes to his origin because he adds the city to his signature which was Cydonius.
 His surviving signatures were Opus Georgi Margazini and Georgius Margazinus Cydonius.
 He may have traveled to Venice where he worked and lived.
 His work is dated around 1647.
 He completely escapes the typical Greek mannerism prevalent at the time.
 He mostly resembles the transition from the maniera greca to the more refined style of Venetian painting.
-His Crucifixion is comparable to other Greek artists namely: Andreas Pavias, Konstantinos Paleokapas, Ioannis Moskos, and Ioannis Permeniates.
+His Crucifixion is comparable to other Greek artists, namely: Andreas Pavias, Konstantinos Paleokapas, Ioannis Moskos, and Ioannis Permeniates.

 In Markazinis's Crucifixion, the figure on our left is saying something to Jesus in the Greek language.
 It roughly translates to honor my memory.
 Jesus promised him forgiveness in the afterlife.
 This is one of the few circumstances where one of the figures is speaking to another in a painting of this style.